2uger/arm-32/README.md

     lm3s6965evb - simple arm chip with 64KB of RAM
 * **arm-none-eabi-gdb** -> **set architecture armv7** -> **target remote localhost:1234**
     run gdb, select right arch and connect to qemu

+### To release:
+* bootloader to be able to copy itself(text and data) into ram
+* vector table into ram
+* emulate user space with 2 cpu modes